mattrude/pgpkeyserver/doc/faq.md

 permalink: /doc/faq/
 ---

-## Frequently Asked Questions
+# Frequently Asked Questions

-Before you send mail with a question, please check that it isn't already answered below.
+Below you will find questions pertaining to this server (and perhaps other sks-keyservers).

 **Can you delete my key from the key server?**